Flavor Democracy Calls for Vector Like Leptons and Quarks: Vector-like Leptons at the LHC

 \subsection{General Remarks on VLL Production and Decays}

 Cross-sections for pair and associate productions of iso-doublet vector-like leptons at the LHC are shown in Figure 1, where cross-sections for associate E and N productions are calculated assuming $m_E = m_N$.
 It is seen that the $E^+N$ cross-section exceeds the other three approximately by a factor of 4.
+Since the masses are assumed to be equal, this figure applies to both RM and GM.

 In Figure 2, we show cross-sections for the associated production of VLLs for different ratios of charged and neutral VLL masses.
+It is seen that the cross-section decreases as the ratio increases.
+Therefore, ATLAS and CMS exclusion limits are not applicable to non-degenerate case.